MegaManSec/GixyNG/docs/en/nginx-configuration-checker.md

 It is a linter for syntax, not a security review.

-## What Gixy-ng adds as a configuration checker
+## What GixyNG adds as a configuration checker

-Gixy-ng is an **NGINX configuration security checker**.
+GixyNG is an **NGINX configuration security checker**.
 It parses your `nginx.conf` (and all included files) and runs a set of security and correctness checks on top of simple syntax validation.

-Gixy-ng can detect issues such as:
+GixyNG can detect issues such as:

 - `ssrf` – server side request forgery risks in `proxy_pass` and similar directives
 - `http_splitting` – HTTP response splitting via unsafe variables in headers